What is Autistic Spectrum Disorder?

 Caring for a child or person with ASD can be challenging and usually involves more than simply looking after them.
 They will need emotional support which will help them interact with other children or people.
 Friends and family can help with home care, but it’s important to seek a professional home carer for someone with autistic spectrum disorder.

-For example, an autisitc carer or someone who is trained in ABA principles (Applied Behaviour Analysis) will be able to assess the autistic child or person and provide a support plan specific to them.
 In-home carers will develop a friendly close bond with the child or person in the comfort of their own home.
 Care services provided in-home for ASD can include the following: